2026 Data · All 50 States

 Where does this pass-rate data come from?

-The data is compiled from publicly available state real estate commission reports, ARELLO statistics, PSI and Pearson VUE published exam summaries, and our own Click2CE Pass Guarantee records (for the Click2CE figure).
-Pass rates fluctuate quarter-to-quarter; the figures shown reflect averages across the most recent two reporting years.
+The state-by-state data is compiled from publicly available real estate commission reports, ARELLO statistics, and PSI and Pearson VUE published exam summaries.
+The Click2CE figure is student-reported — collected from students who contacted support, voluntary self-reports, and Pass Guarantee claim records.
+Guarantee records identify reported failures only; they cannot independently establish a pass rate.
+See /about/pass-rate-methodology for the full source description.
+Pass rates fluctuate quarter-to-quarter; state figures reflect averages across the most recent two reporting years.

 Pass on the first attempt. $59 flat.